jeffrey-l-turner/syssetup/README.md

 These defaults will not install editors, and primarily designed for running a headless Node.js system.

-After optionally generating Heroku and GitHub keys, place the public keys (~/.ssh/*.pub) appropriately within your GitHub and Heroku profiles/accounts.
+After running interactive setup, you may optionally generate Heroku and GitHub keys.
+Place the public keys (~/.ssh/*.pub) appropriately within your GitHub and Heroku profiles/accounts.

 Test by executing: `ssh -T git@github.com`; and/or test by executing: `ssh -vT git@heroku.com`;